katrintirok/python-environmental-lesson/_episodes/04-merging-data.md

 - Reshape data by making pivot_tables and melting tables.
     - Combine data from multiple files into a single DataFrame using merge and concat.
     - Combine two DataFrames using a unique ID found in both DataFrames.
-    - Employ `to_csv` to export a DataFrame in CSV format.
     - Join DataFrames using common fields (join keys).
 keypoints:
 - the method .pivot_table() creates pivot tables or can just be used to reshape data from long to wide format